Cottage Cheese Pizza Crust No Flour – Low-Carb, High-Protein Delight

 A gluten-free, gut-friendly option

 If you follow a gluten-free diet, you know not all gluten-free crusts are created equal.
 Some are dry and crumbly.
 Others are packed with starches and fillers that don’t do your gut any favors.
-Cottage cheese pizza crust no flour skips all of that.
+Keto cottage cheese pizza crust no flour skips all of that.

 Thanks to its high moisture content and fiber-rich binders, this crust stays soft on the inside with crisp edges—and no digestive drama.
 It’s gentle on sensitive stomachs and free from additives you’ll often find in store-bought versions.